MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/submissions-user-reported-messages-custom-mailbox.md

   Only after you specify a reporting mailbox (used by Microsoft or third-party reporting tools) and save the changes on the **User reported settings page** is the report submission rule named DefaultReportSubmissionRule created.
 It might take several seconds before the rule is visible in PowerShell.

   > [!NOTE]
-  > The default settings on the **User reported settings** page include **Send reported messages to** \> **Microsoft and my reporting mailbox** with a blank value for the reporting mailbox.
+  > The default settings on the **User reported settings** page include **Send reported messages to** \> **Microsoft and my reporting mailbox** with the Exchange Online mailbox of the global admin selected.
 In PowerShell, there's no report submission rule.
 This default configuration means the reporting mailbox is the global admin's Exchange Online mailbox.
-The global admin isn't _shown_ as the reporting mailbox in the output of the **Get-ReportSubmissionPolicy** and **Get-ReportSubmissionRule** cmdlets or on the **User reported settings** page until _after_ the first user in the organization reports a message from Outlook.
+The global admin isn't _shown_ as the reporting mailbox in the output of the **Get-ReportSubmissionPolicy** and **Get-ReportSubmissionRule** cmdlets or on the **User reported settings** page until _after_ the first user in the organization [reports a message from Outlook](submissions-report-messages-files-to-microsoft.md#report-suspicious-email-messages-to-microsoft).

 - You can delete the report submission rule and recreate it with a different name, but the rule is always associated with the report submission policy, and you can't select or change the name of the policy.
 So, we recommend naming the rule DefaultReportSubmissionRule if you create or recreate the rule.